 “The Austrian, German and Russian administrations exerted much pressure on the Polish nation (during the 19th and early 20th centuries) following the Partitions of Poland, which resulted in attempts to suppress the Polish language …” (https://en.wikipedia.org/wiki/Polish_language)

-Perhaps it was safer to use Russian in correspondence that might be seen by the authorities?
+So it may be that the family in Belarus spoke Russian even at home.
+Or perhaps it was safer to use Russian in correspondence that might be seen by the authorities?

 Here is the meaning of the postcard:

 Here is the third year and possibly the last year of (my) being in Paris.
 As you already know I am studying at the law school (a three-year program), so I finished (my) education this year.
 I have a lot of work to do in comparison with the previous time, but there is no danger of fatigue.
 I spend my time quite monotonously.
 Most of the day I spend in the library.
 I attend lectures in the morning.
 Now I have a Christmas vacation, which means that I can get up about 2-3 hours later.
 In general, I feel very good.
 Please write me, how are you, how are doing?
 Do you have any news?
 How is Adelka, his brother Misha?
 I have not received any news from you for a long time.
 Do not be frugal this time … write at least some words.
-I wish you health and my respects to (literally “bow from me”) Alla?
-(Anna…?)
-Abramovna.
+I wish you health and my respects to (literally “bow from me”) Anna Abramovna.
 Yours Adec.